 CapitalSpectator.com, which has been published since 2005, has been quoted by a range of news organizations, including The Wall Street Journal, Reuters and others.
 The Capital Spectator’s articles are routinely re-posted at several sites, including SeekingAlpha.com, TalkMarkets.com, AbnormalReturns.com, and Investing.com.

 Picerno is the author of Quantitative Investment Portfolio Analytics In R: An Introduction To R For Modeling Portfolio Risk and Return (Beta Publishing, 2018), Dynamic Asset Allocation: Modern Portfolio Theory Updated for the Smart Investor (Bloomberg Press, 2010) and Nowcasting The Business Cycle: A Practical Guide For Spotting Business Cycle Peaks (Beta Publishing, 2014).
-He’s currently working on a new book about portfolio analytics using R, a statistical computer language.
 His articles on finance and economics have appeared in a variety of publications and news outlets over the years, including The Atlantic, Financial Advisor, BankRate.com, HorsesMouth.com, and Bloomberg Briefs: Economics, and the Saxo Group’s TradingFloor.com.
 In addition, Picerno publishes The US Business Cycle Risk Report, a weekly newsletter that quantitatively evaluates US recession risk in real time.

 Picerno has been writing about investing and macroeconomics since the early 1990s at Bloomberg, Dow Jones and other media groups before becoming an independent writer/analyst in 2008.
 He also offers consulting services on asset allocation and portfolio strategy, the US business cycle, and related analytics in R and Excel.